• DNDi_Logo_No-Tagline_Full Colour

 • Hydrocephalus (water on the brain)

-If not treated, cryptococcal meningitis is ultimately fatal.
+Without prompt treatment, cryptococcal meningitis is fatal.

 How is cryptococcal meningitis diagnosed?